Ph.D. Regulations and Procedures

 Non university-funded Ph.D. research assistantships (Graduate Research Assistantships) funding Ph.D. candidates doing research for their dissertation (usually following admission to candidacy) are the responsibility of, and are expected to be provided by, research advisors with funding from grants or contracts supporting the faculty research.
-The level of financial support and the duration of such support will be decided by the research advisor in consultation with the department chair but is expected to be reasonably consistent with University guidelines as advised by the office of the campus Chief Academic Officer.
+The level of financial support and the duration of such support will be decided by the research advisor in consultation with the department chair but is expected to be reasonably consistent with University guidelines as advised by the office of the University Dean of Research and Graduate Studies.

 Qualifying Examination & Admission to Candidacy

 The student must pass a written qualifying examination in the field of study.
 At the discretion of the department the qualifying examination may also include an oral examination.
 Upon successfully passing the qualifying examination, the student is considered for admission to candidacy for a Ph.D. degree.